developer-zebra/developer-zebra-site/src/ehs/3-0/guide/setup/index.md

 **On ET50/ET55 devices running Android 5.x Lollipop with GMS**, <u>a permanent system UI crash could occur</u> if EHS is uninstalled while in User Mode.
 Before uninstalling EHS, Zebra recommends pushing to the device an EHS configuration file (`enterprisehomescreen.xml`) with the Search app enabled.
 See the [Advanced Settings](../settings) section for configuration file usage.
  -->
 ### Manual Uninstallation
-**Important**: Device settings configured by EHS such as USB Debugging, [System Settings Restricted](../settings#systemsettingsrestricted), and some others might not revert to the state they were in prior to EHS installation.
-Zebra recommends reconfiguring the device as required <u>prior to the removal of EHS</u>.
+>**`IMPORTANT`**: Device settings configured by EHS such as USB debugging, [System Settings Restricted](../settings#systemsettingsrestricted) (restricting user access to Airplane mode and other settings), disabling apps and recent apps button and so on, DO NOT revert to their former state when EHS is uninstalled. <u>To restore a device to its former state, **all such settings MUST BE REVERSED** prior to the removal of EHS</u>.
+This can be done prior to uninstalling EHS by pushing to the device an `enterprisehomescreen.xml` file properly configured to unrestrict the settings.

-To remove EHS, simply use the Android App Manager to <b>uninstall the EHS app</b>.

 &#49;.
 From the Admin Mode screen, <b>Select Settings</b>:
 <img alt="" style="height:250px" src="app_admin_screen_settings.png"/>